Data Sources Types

 Remote Desktop Manager supports multiple types of data sources.
 First decide which data source you are going to use.

-Upon initial installation, you will be running from a local data source which is a SQLite database.
+Upon initial installation, you are running from a local data source which is a SQLite database.

-NAME DESCRIPTION PROS AND CONS
+ICON NAME DESCRIPTION PROS AND CONS

-For more information, please consult our Online Drive topic.
+For more information, please consult Devolutions Server.

 Devolutions Hub Business Remote Desktop Manager connects to the Devolutions Hub Business vault.